Contour Errors: Ego-Centric Matching for 3D Multi-Object Tracking Performance Evaluation: Introduction

-In an {ego-centric} view (e.g., the reference frame of a moving vehicle), object positions and orientations change continuously relative to the ego agent (see Fig.~\ref{fig:motivation}).
-Intersection-based metrics often assign low IoU values even to near-correct poses when bounding boxes marginally shift or rotate.
-Similarly, CPDs fail to capture yaw misalignments, despite their importance for downstream tasks such as object tracking and motion forecasting.
-These geometric inconsistencies between the target objects and the ego vehicle limit meaningful error analysis, particularly in cases involving partial overlapping or non-overlapping detections in complex 3D scenes.\looseness=-1
+This study investigates open-loop perception assessment for safety-critical autonomous driving, focusing on situations in which a planner is not yet available, for example in the early development stages.
+In these situations, the matching criterion determines the measured detection quality, and a higher TP count does not necessarily indicate superior evaluation.
+Predictions that exhibit only small yaw deviations should be considered TPs, while those with substantial heading errors should be excluded.
+IoU penalizes both situations too strongly, whereas CPD is completely insensitive to yaw errors.
+The CE metric provides a graduated, orientation-sensitive response between these extremes, as illustrated in Fig.~\ref{fig:egocentric_view}.
+Within an ego-centric reference frame, such as that of a moving vehicle, object positions and orientations change continuously relative to the ego agent (see Fig.~\ref{fig:egocentric_view}).
+Intersection-based metrics often assign low IoU values even when bounding boxes are nearly correct but exhibit minor shifts or rotations.
+Similarly, CPD fails to capture yaw misalignments, which are critical for downstream tasks such as object tracking and motion forecasting.
+These geometric inconsistencies between target objects and the ego vehicle impede meaningful error analysis, particularly in scenarios involving partial or non-overlapping detections within complex three-dimensional scenes.

-To address these limitations, previous research has explored metrics that incorporate aspects of the ego vehicle's dynamics~\cite{deng2021revisiting, liao2024ec}.
-Some approaches emphasize how perception errors influence the ego vehicle's future states, with a focus on safety~\cite{cho2024weighted, schmidt2023lmr}.
-In this work, we introduce {2D and 3D Contour Errors for Ego-centric Perception}, a novel matching strategy that resolves inconsistencies arising when associating objects from an ego-centric perspective.
-Our method leverages a Hungarian algorithm-based global optimization~\cite{chung2024multi} to ensure reliable and accurate assignment of ground truth and predicted boxes in safety-critical tracking scenarios.
-Furthermore, we evaluate the performance of {Contour Errors} (CEs) against state-of-the-art matching criteria, IoUs and CPDs, by formulating hypotheses based on real-world scenarios.
-Our analysis focuses on common autonomous vehicle environments where accurate object association is crucial for reliable perception and decision-making.